MoonFlowww/Thot/docs/sub/data/README.md

 - **`Cutout`** – Stochastically masks rectangular patches, either with random noise or a constant fill value, and concatenates the augmented samples to the original batch.
+  - **`AtmosphericDrift`** – Injects height-dependent haze gradients with a user supplied atmospheric color. `strength`, `drift`, and optional `frequency` fields control how pronounced the effect is and how often it is applied to the batch.
+- **`ChromaticAberration`** – Randomly shifts each channel by up to `max_shift_pixels` to simulate lens misalignment.
+The helper relies on grid sampling so tensors keep their original dtype/range.
+- **`CLAHE`** – Performs contrast-limited adaptive histogram equalisation over a configurable tile grid (`histogram_bins`, `clip_limit`, `tile_grid`).
+Handy for boosting details on X-ray or satellite imagery.
+- **`CloudOcclusion`** – Paints soft, perlin-noise-like blobs across the frame to mimic satellite clouds.
+Controls exist for occlusion density, softness, and per-sample application frequency.
+- **`GridDistortion` / `OpticalDistortion`** – Warp inputs via cubic lattices or radial distortion coefficients.
+Both honour shared random seeds so paired label tensors stay aligned.
+- **`RandomBrightnessContrast`** – Offsets and scales pixel intensities inside a bounded range.
+Useful for low-light robustness without introducing colour casts.
+- **`SunAngleJitter`** – Projects synthetic shadows/highlights over outdoor
+  datasets by perturbing the virtual sun azimuth/elevation.
+Tweak `angle_range` and `intensity` to match your scene.
+- Grid- and optical-distortion helpers accept the same `frequency`/`data_augment` toggles as `Cutout`, so you can choose whether they operate on pure training batches or also touch evaluation data.
 - **`Shuffle` / `Fraction`** – Shuffle pairs of tensors with a shared permutation, or extract a fraction of the leading samples while keeping the original order intact.